rapid7/metasploit-framework/How-to-use-datastore-options.md

 session.exploit_datastore
 ```

 If you don't have access to the module, or to a session object, the last source is obviously the framework object, and there is ALWAYS a framework object.
-However, like we said earlier, if the user sets a model-level option, no other components will see it, this includes the framework object:
+However, like we said earlier, if the user sets a module-level option, no other components will see it, this includes the framework object:

 ```ruby
 framework.datastore